 - Unclear regulatory status

-Second, you can get benefits from blockchain by using different assets such as:
+Another way to benefit from blockchain is by using different assets such as:

 - Cryptocurrency